cmsc-vcu/gamedev-fa2024-hw6-letter-game/README.md

 # Letter Game - Fall 2024

-Letter Game is about a man who was abducted by a murderer, and has to find a way to leave the house.
+Letter Game is about a man who is abducted by a murderer, and has to find a way to leave the house.

 ## Authors